interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 - **Content-Type / Accept Headers** &mdash; MUST be set to `application/octet-stream`.
 - **Body** &mdash; ILP Prepare encoded using OER, as specified in [RFC 27: Interledger Protocol V4](./0027-interledger-protocol-4/0027-interledger-protocol-4.md).

-Requests expecting an asynchronous reply SHOULD also include the following headers:
+Asynchronous mode uses these additional headers:

+- **Prefer** &mdash; MUST be set to `respond-async`.
+If omitted, the reply behavior defaults to synchronous mode.
 - **Callback URL Header** &mdash; _Optional_.
 Callback URL of the origin connector to send an asynchronous HTTP request with the ILP Fulfill/Reject.
 - **Request Id Header** &mdash; _Optional_.
 UUIDv4 to uniquely identify this ILP Prepare, and correlate the corresponding ILP Fulfill/Reject.

 #### Response

-In the synchronous mode, the raw OER-encoded ILP Fulfill or Reject is returned within the body of the response:
+In synchronous mode, the raw OER-encoded ILP Fulfill or Reject is returned within the body of the response:

 ```http
 HTTP/x.x 200 OK